RainbowMiner/RainbowMiner/README.md

 - EquihashR25x5 = Equihash (150,5), e.g. GRIMM
 - EquihashR25x5x3 = Equihash (150,5,3), e.g. BEAM

-The new numbers (16x5, 20x9, ..) describe the number of bits matched in each round for the algorithm, and provide a relative measure of the "hardness"ù of the algorithm (the numbers can be calculated, using n and k: n/(k+1) )
+The new numbers (16x5, 20x9, ..) describe the number of bits matched in each round for the algorithm, and provide a relative measure of the "hardness" of the algorithm (the numbers can be calculated, using n and k: n/(k+1) )
 For EquihashR the parameter (r) will be added to the algorithm name.
 For r=0, nothing will be added.

 RainbowMiner's built-in hash table makes it possible for you, to use many different algorithmnames.
 E.g. equihash-144_5, equihash1445, equihash-btg, equihash144btg will all be represented by Equihash24x5.
 BeamHash will be represented by EquihashR25x5x3